TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 7.1 View and Edit Your Dashboard

 If you click on the name of your *Thing* in the list you will open the dashboard for your Thing.
 This dashboard will be mainly empty until the first payload from your dev-kit arrives.
 The dashboard is configurable and you can add widgets that represents values sent from your dev-kit.
-The diferent values are called resources.
+The different values are called resources.
 For example: Temperature can be a resource.

 To edit your dashboard you have to press the *move* button in the top right corner.
 This will enable edit mode where you can move things around and create new widgets.